segmentio/segment-docs/src/connections/storage/catalog/redshift/index.md

   ![](images/redshift_outbound_permissions.png)

-9. If your outbound traffic is not configured to allow all traffic, you can switch to default settings or specifically whitelist the Segment S3 buckets
+9. If your outbound traffic is not configured to allow all traffic, you can switch to default settings or specifically add the Segment S3 buckets to an allow-list.

   ![](images/redshift_custom_outbound_group.png)